Online Meetings

 Tip: Substitute meetings of other Twelve Step Groups.
 Some examples of other Twelve Step groups are AA, Al-Anon, or Overeaters Anonymous.
 You can locate local meetings by calling the local chapters of these groups and asking for meeting times or a copy of the local meeting list.
 Find meetings that are listed as being “open” – that is, non-members are welcome to attend.
 (Note: all Al-Anon meetings are open but some AA and OA meetings are closed – that is, only members of the fellowship may attend).
 Attend open meetings.
 Try to apply the principles of those programs to your sex and love addiction.
 It isn’t appropriate (nor probably wise) to declare yourself as a sex and love addict but in open meetings it is not necessary to identify yourself by anything other than your first name.
 Some of us simply identify ourselves as “addicts.”
 (Please note that references to non-S.L.A.A. programs are provided for informational purposes only and are not intended to imply endorsement or affiliation with any of these groups.)

-Tip: Attend recovery in other cities such as Step workshops, retreats or our International Recovery Convention.
+Tip: Attend recovery events in other cities such as Step workshops, retreats or our International Recovery Convention.
 Find upcoming events at slaafws.org/events

 Tip: Find and Work with a Sponsor.
 Regardless of the availability of meetings in your area, you should get a sponsor to help you work through the 12 Steps and provide support.
 A sponsor is someone who understands the 12 Steps and possesses the spiritual qualities you desire but someone to whom you are not sexually or romantically attracted (for more information on sponsorship, study the pamphlet, Sponsorship, A Return from Isolation).